material-components/material-components-web/packages/mdc-select/README.md

   </a>
 </div>-->

 MDC Select provides Material Design single-option select menus.
-It functions as a wrapper around the browser's native `<select>` element.
+It supports using the browser's native `<select>` element, or a MDC Menu.
 It is fully accessible, and fully RTL-aware.

 ## Design & API Documentation